 Rug pulls often follow this pattern:

-- Developers create a new cryptocurrency or DeFi project.
+- A new cryptocurrency or DeFi project is released by developers.

-- The developers suddenly “pull the rug out,” selling all their holdings and abandoning the project.
+- Then, suddenly, devs “pull the rug out” and sell all of their holdings and abandon the project.

-- The token’s value plummets, leaving investors with worthless coins.
+- The value of the token plummets, leaving investors with worthless coins.

 How to avoid:

-- Do your homework!
-Research the project team thoroughly.
+- Do your homework thoroughly.
+Dig deep on the project team.

-- Check their track record and look for doxxed team members (those whose identities are public).
+- See their track record; look for team members with public identities.

 3. Phishing: Don’t Take the Bait

-- Lookalike websites that mimic popular exchanges or wallet services.
+- Beware of websites that mimic popular exchanges or wallet services

-- Malicious browser extensions that steal your data.
+- Be aware of nefarious browser extensions that might harvest your data.

-- Social media messages with “urgent” requests to verify your account.
+- Be skeptical of messages on social media that include “urgent” requests to verify your account.

 How to avoid:

-- Enable two-factor authentication on all your crypto accounts.
+- Use two-factor authentication on your crypto accounts.

-- Never click on suspicious links in emails or messages.
+- Never click on unknown or suspicious links from emails or texts.

 4. Pump and Dump: The Hype Train to Nowhere

-Remember that obscure coin your favorite influencer was raving about?
-It might be part of a pump and dump scheme.
-These crypto scams artificially inflate prices before the orchestrators cash out, leaving you high and dry.
+Remember that obscure coin your favorite influencer wouldn’t shut up about?
+It may related to a pump and dump scheme.
+Such scams inflate the prices of crypto资产 artificially.

 The pump and dump playbook typically goes like this:

-- Scammers accumulate a large amount of a low-value, low-liquidity cryptocurrency.
+- Cyber crooks will typically accumulate a large amount of a low-value, low-liquidity cryptocurrency.

-- They start a hype campaign, often using social media influencers or fake news.
+- To build excitement, they initiate a hype campaign that frequently involves social media influencers or false news.

-- As more people buy in, the price “pumps” up rapidly.
+- The more people buy in, the higher the price rises, rapidly.

-- The scammers sell their holdings at the peak, causing the price to “dump.”
+- The scammers then sell at the top, causing the price to crash.

-- Late investors are left with worthless tokens.
+- The sad part — late investors are left with worthless tokens.

 How to avoid: